stanzealot/Lendsqr_DemoCredit/README.md

 ## How To Install And Run The App

-clone the repo and run the following commands
+clone the repo from the develop branch and run the following commands *[x] Note: clone from develop branch for testing purpose
 * install all dependencies
     ```bash
         yarn